PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 public layout-bridge alias inlining, channel-last PReLU bridge folding, and rank-4 reshape/permute/Conv folding use the same owner.
 The channel-first hard-sigmoid gate/Conv rewrite is co-located with these pure transforms as well.
-All eleven ASTs are identical to their former exporter definitions.
+Channel-last binary bridge-chain folding uses the same callback-based boundary for local-name and constant-layout decisions.
+All twelve ASTs are identical to their former exporter definitions.
 Direct fixtures fix each
 rewrite's representative success form and unmatched-source no-op behavior.
 Graph-aware GatherND boundary repair remains in the exporter and is deliberately